nerissacooney/ulises.us/_posts/2017-03-07-love-optimized-workshop-and-pop-up-show.md

 Limited capacity: Sign up at [loveoptimizedworkshop.eventbrite.com](https://loveoptimizedworkshop.eventbrite.com)

 Pop-Up Show: Saturday 5pm–7pm + Sunday 12–6pm
-Features inventions blueprinted at the workshop
+Features inventions blueprinted at the workshop.
 Open to all: [RSVP for the Pop-Up Reception](https://www.facebook.com/events/800056596808318/)

 Welcome to a world of problems, solved.